Authored by Brian Koffman, MDCM (retired), MSEd

 Who Performed the Research and Where Was it Presented:

-Dr. Constantine Tam from Monash University in Melbourne, Australia, and colleagues presented the results at the 2025 American Society for Hematology (ASH) Annual Meeting.
+Dr. Constantine Tam from Monash University in Melbourne, Australia, and colleagues presented the results at the American Society for Hematology (ASH) Annual Meeting in 2025.

 Background:

 Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL / SLL) treatment has been shifting toward limited-duration therapies with medications that work orthogonally.
-What that refers to is the use of two medicines that control the cancer in different, independent ways that don’t overlap, but rather complement each other.
+What that refers to is the use of two medicines that control the cancer in different, independent ways that don’t overlap and instead complement each other.
 Instead of attacking the cancer from the “same angle” twice, it’s hit from two “separate directions” at once.
-This approach has revolutionized treatment for many cancers.
-And now in CLL, we have all oral novel therapies that work orthogonally.
-The combination of ibrutinib and venetoclax, while commonly used in Europe and other countries around the world, is not approved in the USA, likely due to its higher risk of side effects.
+This approach has revolutionized care for many types of cancer.
+And now for CLL, we have all oral novel therapies that work orthogonally.
+The combination of ibrutinib and venetoclax, while commonly used in Europe and other countries around the world, is not approved in the USA due to its side effects.
 The recently FDA-approved combination of acalabrutinib and venetoclax, based on the AMPLIFY trial, showed improved tolerance, but the rates of undetectable measurable disease (uMRD) were < 50%.
 Achieving uMRD has proven to be predictive of a prolonged remission after stopping treatment.

-This trial uses sonrotoclax, a more potent BCL2 inhibitor compared to venetoclax, in combination with zanubrutinib to see if this doublet can achieve deeper remission with lower toxicities in treatment naïve (TN) CLL / SLL.
+This trial uses sonrotoclax, a more potent BCL2i compared to venetoclax, in combination with zanubrutinib to see if this doublet can achieve deeper remission with lower toxicities in treatment naïve (TN) CLL / SLL.

 Methods and Participants:

 Zanubrutinib was first dosed for 8-12 weeks to lower the tumor burden and reduce the risk of tumor lysis syndrome (TLS).
-Then sonrotoclax (160 or 320 mg) was added with a ramp-up to the target dose.
+Then sonrotoclax (160 or 320 mg QD) was added with a slow ramp-up to the target dose.
 Patients were treated until progression, toxicity, or 96 weeks of combination study treatment at the target dose (24 cycles).

 Results:

-• One patient on sonrotoclax 160 mg progressed with Richter transformation.
+- One patient progressed with Richter transformation, not CLL.

 Conclusion:

-The experimental BCL2 inhibitor sonrotoclax and the approved BTKi zanubrutinib made for a well-tolerated all oral combination with a quick response, with 19 out of 20 patients achieving uMRD-4 by two years on the higher dose of sonrotoclax.
-With the continued progress in CLL / SLL therapy with new drugs and new combinations, one can reasonably hope that a time is coming soon when nearly all patients can anticipate a normal life expectancy.
+The experimental BCL2 inhibitor sonrotoclax, and the approved BTKi Zanubrutinib, made for a well-tolerated all oral combination with a quick response in 19 out of 20 patients uMRD-4 by two years on the higher dose of sonrotoclax.
+The progress in CLL / SLL therapy with new drugs and new combinations is becoming available.
+One can hope that a time is coming soon when nearly all patients can look forward to a normal life expectancy.

 Links and Resources: